psychemedia/storytelling-notes/and-the-girl-played-on.md

 When she got home: "Well, have you brought me what you found?"

 But all Rhoswen said was, "Nothing.
 I found nothing..."
 "Nothing?
 What about the pond, and the duck...."
 "Gone.
-Disappeared.. but there was, a bit firther on, a bush.
+Disappeared.. but there was, a bit further on, a bush.
 A beautiful rose bush; and a bee..."

 "Argghh," cried the witch.
 "That was them, you *stupid* girl!
 One petal from that rose, and I'd have had them both.
 Go and get them... and bring back whatever you can find..."